YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 Product ID 1, Phone, RMB 7000.00, Rating 4.5
 Product ID 4, Table, RMB 300.00, Rating 5.5
 ```
-Note that when having the same rating, the purchased products will be displayed by the purchase time.
+Note that if products have the same ratings, they should be sorted by the purchase time.
 Calling
 ```java
 alice.viewShoppingCart(SortBy.Price);